GeoChart/geochart.js/README.md

 * Mandatory: :ballot_box_with_check:
 * Default value: `undefined`

 An array of data types in which the values are grouped.
 Each data type holds a set of values which are displayed in separate maps.
 The data type can easily be switched in the slide menu or the overlayed select box.
-The structure of each object needs to correspond to the following structure:
+The structure of each object needs to correspond to the following structure  (whereas the `unit` is optional):
 ```
 {
   "type": "DATA_TYPE_KEY",
   "label": "Data Type",
-  "unit": "°F"
+  "unit": "Â°F"
 }
 ```